 VHDL predefines abstract data types, such as BOOLEAN, which are part of most programming languages, and hardware-related types, such as BIT, found in most hardware languages.
-VHDL predefined types are declared in the STANDARD package, which is supplied with all VHDL implementations (see Example 4-12).
-Data types addresses information about
+Predefined VHDL types are declared in the STANDARD package, which is supplied with all VHDL implementations (see Example 4-11).
+Data type information includes type BYTE is array(7 downto 0) of BIT; variable ADDEND: BYTE;

-- Enumeration Types
+- Enumeration types

-- Integer Types
+- Integer types

-- Array Types
+- Array types

-- Record Types
+- Record types

-- Predefined VHDL Data Types
+- Predefined VHDL data types

-- Unsupported Data Types
+- Unsupported data types

-- Synopsys Data Types
+- Synopsys data types

 - Subtypes

 The advantage of strong typing is that VHDL tools can catch many common design errors, such as assigning an eight-bit value to a four-bit-wide signal, or incrementing an array index out of its range.

-The following code shows the definition of a new type, BYTE, as an array of eight bits, and a variable declaration, ADDEND, that uses this type.
+The following example code shows the definition of a new type, BYTE, as an array of eight bits, and a variable declaration, ADDEND, that uses this type.